Energy-scales convergence for optimal and robust quantum transport in photosynthetic complexes

 \section{Discussions on the convergence of timescales: Quantum Goldilocks Principle}

-Our time nonlocal master equation technique \cite{Shabani11} has allowed us to investigate the optimality and robustness of FMO and other small-size multichromophoric systems with respect to a variety of parameters.
+Our numerically study indicates optimality and robustness of FMO with respect to a variety of parameters.
 For FMO, in all cases, we find that the estimated operating values sit nearly at the optimal point for energy transport efficiency, and that there is a relatively wide range of parameters about that point for which FMO is close to optimal.
 Moreover, we note that the estimated time/energy scales associated with this point -- couplings between sites, reorganization energies, decoherence times, environmental correlation time, and trapping time-scale-- all lie in the same intermediate range, on the order of a picosecond.
 Nevertheless it is instrumental for the FMO performance that life-time of exciton has a sufficiently longer time-scale.
 For alternative configurations, beyond the specific FMO model, we observe that their chromophoric density, geometrical arrangements, and coupling strengths need to be in tune with environmental interactions to lead to optimal performance.
 Here, we briefly discuss a design principle that fundamentally relies on this convergence of time scales.